Rock the vote: Politicians can learn from the Rock's 'nice' image and leadership appeal

 What motivates people to become a leader?

 Nick Lee is Professor of Marketing and Assistant Dean for Research Culture and Environment.
-He is also the Co-Director of the Sales Excellence Hub and was also part of the All Party Parliamentary Group inquiry into professional sales in 2019.
+He is also the Co-Director of the Sales Excellence Hub and was part of the All Party Parliamentary Group inquiry into professional sales in 2019.

 He teaches Sales Excellence on the Executive MBA, Global Online MBA and Global Online MBA (London).